alonemo/HackerNewsClone/README.md

 - Project deployed on Firebase
 - React Router v5
+- UI React library - Ant Design
+-- Redux logic in store folder
+- Working with api in lib folder
 - On the main page you can see 100 news sorted by newest
+- The list of news is automatically updated once a minute without user intervention
+- You can update news list by clicking a button
-- You also can explore each story - go to source link, read additional text (if any) and comments
+- You can explore each story - go to source link, read additional text (if any) and comments
-- Redux logic in store folder
-- Working with api in lib folder
-- UI React library - Ant Design
+- Root comments are loaded when entering the page, nested comments are loaded by clicking on the root (arrows)